depalmafarr/project2-movies-client/README.md

 # Movie Logger Client

-Create an account, sign in, and use this app to keep track of all the movies you have watched and what you thought of them!
+Create an account, sign in, and use this app to keep track of all the movies you have watched.
+Then you can rate them!

 # Movie Logger Client dev process